 February tends to be a bit cold in London, however, not as cold as many other cities in Northern Europe.
-Afternoon high temperatures tend to be in the mid-40s F (7-8C) early in February warming to the upper 40sF to near 50 F (9-10C) by the end of the month.
+Afternoon high temperatures tend to be in the mid-40s F (7-8 C) early in February warming to the upper 40s F to near 50 F (9-10 C) by the end of the month.

 On average, about 10 days this month with see clear or at least partly sunny skies while about 18 days will be cloudy or mostly cloudy.
 Rain or snow falls on about 15-16 days this month, however, only about 6-7 days records at least 1 mm (0.04 inches) of precipitation.

 Daylight hours increase quickly this month from just over 9 hours on February 1st to almost 11 hours by the 28th.
-London during February can be a bit windy with wind speeds ranging mostly between 7mph and about 17 mph (11-27 kph) but can exceed 20-25 mph (32-40 kph) at times.
+London during February can be a bit windy with wind speeds ranging mostly between 7 mph and about 17 mph (11-27 kph) but can exceed 20-25 mph (32-40 kph) at times.

 It is best to dress in layers during the winter months in London and a winter coat a must for the colder and windier days.
 Don’t forget a good pair of walking shoes and an umbrella for the frequent wet days and you should also be prepared for the possibility of some snow.

-Below are 10 top things to do in February in London.
-Read our full post on what to do in London during the month of February, which includes free things to do, night and family-friendly activities and attractions, as well as our definitive post on the best things to do in London.
+Be sure to read our full post on what to do in London during the month of February, which includes free things to do, night and family-friendly activities and attractions, as well as our definitive post on the best things to do in London.

-- Attend a Play at Shakespeare Gardens
+- Attend a sporting event.